wallarm/sidecar/helm/README.md

 ```

 ### Using additional user provided Nginx configuration
-Here is an option to include user provided configuration into Nginx config of sidecar proxy.
+Here are two options to provide additional configuration into Nginx config of sidecar proxy: snippet and include.
-Additional configuration can be included on 3 different levels of Nginx config on per-pod basis using annotations.
+All these options work on per-pod basis using annotations.

+#### Include
+This option allows to include additional configuration files into Nginx config.
 The format of annotation's value is JSON list.
+When use include, additional files need to be mounted into sidecar proxy from Kubernetes ConfigMap or Secret.

 | Nginx config section | Annotation                                  | Value type |
 |----------------------|---------------------------------------------|------------|